EvernodeXRPL/evernode-docs/docs/source/sdk/evernode/tutorials/deploy-single.md

 4. Let's override the HotPocket configuration in the Evernode instance.
 You can skip this step if you do not want to.

    - Create a new json file anywhere you prefer.
-   - Add following content inside the file.
+   - Add following the content inside the file.
      ```json
      {
        "contract": {